Spring Draws Nigh

 to get the kids out to play.

-Grey clouds on a field of blue;
+Grey clouds on a field of blue,

-water snowdrops popping through.
+water, snowdrops popping through.

 And songbirds soar in the sky;

-all sure signs that Spring draws nigh.
+a sure sign that Spring draws nigh.

 Copyright © Emile Pinet | Year Posted 2020